 Navajo and Reese Canyons are two remote canyons on the Kaiparowits Plateau.
 Their inclusion in Section 7 of the Hayduke Trail makes the inner portion of a big “W”-looking pattern on the map.
 At first I thought it might be better just to bypass the seeming circuitous route with its added elevation gain/loss and instead just connect via Croton Canyon and the bottom portion of Last Chance.
-Though that alternate might be a little faster, it is actually ever-so slightly longer and arguable not as scenic.
-So, sticking to the official route, below details what hikers can expect while traveling east to west.
+Though that alternate might be a little faster, it is actually ever-so slightly longer and arguably not as scenic.
+So, sticking to the official route below details what hikers can expect while traveling east to west.

 After Haydukers have descended Monday Canyon and the short boulder-filled stretch of Rogers Canyon with its cow-polluted water, it’s time to head up Navajo Canyon.
 Watch the map for a big bend in Rogers as you approach Navajo.
 From here it’s possible to exit the wash and short-cut over to Navajo saving almost a mile in walking.

 Head up the wide-open lower Navajo Canyon.
 Spring flowers may dot the mudhill landscape, but otherwise this is a pretty barren landscape.
 Soon the canyon begins to narrow and the rock turns a charcoal black.
 The eerie landscape features pillars and hoodoos which resemble the burnt-out ruins of an ancient city — or maybe that was just my imagination.

 While headed up Navajo watch the map carefully.
 There are a few side canyons along the way which could be mistaken for the main route if not paying attention.

 Before too long the canyon changes to a boulder-filled drainage which requires quite a bit of scrambling.
 Shorter hikers might need an assist at a few places, but no real technical climbing is involved.